MattWestb/EFR32-FW/MG21LD/README.md

 RCP:Version
 SL-OPENTHREAD/2.0.1.0_GitHub-55af6ce2c; EFR32; Mar 6 2022 11:11:28
 ```
 Sadly my nighburs dont have any OT devices online so im being very alone ;-((

+RCP 4.2.0.0 updated in Zip file with bootloader.
+The 23 HW is working OK for my with the latest HA addon and ZHA.